adopt-liveview/adopt-liveview/priv/pages/2026/12-12-v2-live-component-en_US.md

 end
 ```

-There were no major changes here other than removing the `attr` and `slot`, removing the `@rest` assign, and the main change: we changed at the top from `use SuperStoreWeb, :html` to `use SuperStoreWeb, :live_component`.
+There were no major changes here other than removing the `attr` and `slot`, removing the `@rest` assign, and the main change: we changed at the top from `use LineupWeb, :html` to `use LineupWeb, :live_component`.
 With this, we can now apply the Live Component.

 ### Using a Live Component

-Go to your `ProductLive.New` and edit its HEEx code for the form to:
+Go to your `TicketLive.New` and edit its HEEx code for the form to:

 ```elixir
 ~H"""